 I don't want Fiorenzo Sartore if for the second time I find myself in disagreement with him!
-As I have already esteemed her work very much, that it is the second time in a month that it happens I find it a pure fatality!
+As I already have ofchiarat I highly esteem his work, which is the second time in a month that it happens I find it a pure fatality!

 "You are like wine: the older you get the more you taste like a cork."
 Luciana Littizzetto "

 In short, not even the screw cap will save you from that annoying smell ...
 As the agronomist Lamberto Tosi writes on his blog AcquaBuona.it:

 “The modern disquisition on the plastic cap fits into this problem, which as such should be immune from the“ cork ”defect, but which in reality, precisely because the cork is rarely the real origin of the problem, does not substantially solve the problem.
 Perhaps he adds others because if we are at an in-depth level in the possible problems related to the cork stopper, we are certainly at the beginning with regard to the sales and evolution of wines sealed by these stoppers. "

 In summary, a wine is a cork if:

 - Learn to trust the first impression: you will rarely be wrong!

 - It smells of mold, of a wet dog, of a damp cellar, of wet clothes forgotten in the washing machine ...
 (I'm sure that you too have at least once forgotten your washed clothes still wet in the washing machine for days ...)